JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ### Dynamic Projection

-In Spring Data JPA, projections can also be specified during runtime by using generic repository methods.
+In Spring Data JPA, you can specify projections at runtime using generic repository methods.
 Add a type class parameter to your repository method to use the same query with different projections.
-This enables you to define the preferred returned type in your business code.
+This enables you to define the preferred return type in your business code.

 To make query generic, place the cursor on the query you want to change and check the box “Dynamic projection”.